Feast: Remembering Who We Are

 Then I said, "Have you ever considered what it would be like if just one commandment of our God was kept throughout the earth?
 How about you shall not kill?
 What would it be like if everybody kept that one commandment?"
 I could tell that he had never thought about that before.
 The more he thought about it, the more he pondered, "That would sure be something!"
 So I added, "And even the opposite from that, aside from not killing, that everyone would try to promote life."
 But he still would not let it go.

-Then he asked the big question that was on his mind; and he said, "Aren't you suppose to be made in the image of your God?"
+Then he asked the big question that was on his mind; and he said, "Aren't you supposed to be made in the image of your God?"
 He was referring to all of the killings that go on in America, and the rotten movies and television.
 By question, he was saying, "Aren't you like your God, with all this perversion that is going on?"
 I said, "Yes, we are like God.
 God is doing things in two stages.
 It's a two-fold process.
 Man was created with the ability to create as God does.
 You and I are flying 35,000 feet above the earth in a creation of man."
 "Yes.
 Yes.
-Yes", he replied.
+Yes," he replied.
 "The Bible is God's handbook to the correct way of living," I said.
 And I asked him if his nation would not be far better off, and without violence, if his people did what his religion said.
 "Oh, yes, they would be better," he responded.

-I said, "So would our nation; but our nation doesn't have it's mind open yet."
+I said, "So would our nation; but our nation doesn't have it's mind opened yet."
 And then I told him that God at this time is revealing His mind to a special group of people, for the specific purpose of completing His creation of them in His image.
 That God is opening their mind to the truth; and that this Bible represents the truth of God.
 And that God is opening their minds to His truth that He might complete the creation in them—that they might make the changes in their lives based on that truth and become like Him in every way.

 You see, brethren, that is who you are; and that is where we are now.
 As the future bride of Jesus Christ, we are the group whose minds have been opened to understand.
 And we are the bride who is to be—and that is expected to work to make herself—ready.
 What a wonderful privilege!
 Without a doubt, for those who have gone before us and those who are here now, we have been given absolutely the greatest opportunity ever offered to anyone.
 Because of this, we must remember who we are; and, because of that, God has every right to expect that we produce the very best results we can in this calling that we have been given.

 In chapter two of the book of Hosea, there is a description of the terrible problems that Israel (and by extension, the church) has had to go through—and will have to go through.
 But at the end of those problems is the wonderful future that we can all be encouraged by.
 Basically, God is speaking through Hosea and He is saying: Say you unto your brethren, My people; and to your sisters, who have obtained mercy, "Plead with your mother [the church]; and convince her of her folly.
 And let her return to Him from whom she has revolted, lest I expose her in her infamy to punishment.
 I will take away your power to escape."
-She didn't know that her blessings, and all that she had, came from God.
+She did not know that her blessings, and all that she had, came from God.
 So God said that He was going to have to take those blessings away.
 (If you wish, you can read this, up to verse 14.)

 And He said, "I'll take these blessings away, that it might cause her to think.
 And all the joys of the feast will be taken away.
 (We have joy here today.)
 And I will visit her with a punishment for her worship of false gods."